carpentries/instructor-training/episodes/15-carpentries.md

 Any lesson that uses The Carpentries lesson templates follows our [Code of Conduct][coc], and is licensed either [CC-BY][cc-by] or [CC-0][cc-0] can be hosted in [The Carpentries Incubator][carpentries-incubator].

-[The Collaborative Lesson Development Training curriculum][cld] provides a guide to the backward design approach we recommend for lesson development.
+The [Collaborative Lesson Development Training][cld] curriculum provides a guide to the backward design approach we recommend for lesson development.
 This curriculum is part of our official teaching offerings; please contact [The Carpentries](mailto:team@carpentries.org) if you are interested in taking this course.